julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 ---
 layout: single
-title: "How to Use Smoke Cleansing in Folk Magic"
+title: "10 Ritual Herbs for Smoke Cleansing in Folk Magic"
 excerpt: "Discover ancient, global smoke cleansing rituals beyond sage.
 Learn how witches, healers, and rootworkers worldwide used herbs to protect, banish, heal, and invite spirits."
 description: "A global guide to performing smoke cleansing rituals in folk magic.
 Explore safe herbs, traditional methods, and the purpose of ritual smoke across cultures."
 author: "Wild Witch Herbs"